Dre Campbell Farm

 10 Natural Ways to Get Rid of Western Conifer Seed Bugs

-Western conifer seed bugs, often mistaken for stink bugs due to their similar appearance, can be a nuisance, especially when they invade homes seeking warmth.
+Western conifer seed bugs are often confused with stink bugs because they look alike.
+They can be annoying, especially when they invade homes in search of warmth.

 Identification